ahmadmssm/iOS_Bootstrap/README.md

 22. Keyboard handler
 23. Collection view adapter.
 24. Reusable collection view adapter.
+25. Table and collection views pagination handler.
+26. Added Kingfisher  library.
+27. Coordinator design pattern + viewcontrollers naviagator base class + examples
+28. Simple depenfancy injection implementation.
-23. How to use and documentation + references.
+29. How to use and documentation + references.

 ## Upcoming features

-1. Pagination handler.
-2. Date and time manager.
+2. Date and Time manager.
 3. Push notification manager.
 4. Social media manager.
 5. More extensions!
 Please if there is an extension you are constantly using, send a pull request now.
-6. Documentations inside code .

 ## Requirements